Cold Snap Cardigan

 stitched to body and neckline as you go to finish.

-Pattern is written in standard UK crochet terminology (with translations to US terminology provided.)
+This pattern is charted and written using standard UK crochet terminology (with US conversions given in the abbreviations)

 All of our patterns are sized from XS to 5X.
 We also include guidance within our patterns for altering to fit different body shapes.
 And if that's not enough, check out our free guide to making garments that fit.Download Our Free Guide →